Vets-Who-Code/vets-who-code-app/src/data/blogs/celebrating-progress-on-veterans-day-2023.md

 ## Looking Ahead

 We are committed to refining Jodie's capabilities.
 Ayumi and I are actively utilizing and testing Jodie, ensuring its effectiveness in supporting Vets Who Code operations.
 We plan to introduce Jodie to our troops in 2024 on a case-by-case basis, allowing us to customize Jodie's assistance based on individual needs.

+## Support Our Mission

+Your support is vital to our mission.
+If you're inspired by our work and want to contribute to the empowerment of veterans in the tech industry, consider making a donation.
+Every contribution, big or small, makes a difference.
+Donate now at [Vets Who Code Donation Page](https://vetswhocode.io/donate).

 ## Conclusion